vivek369-ui/Selenium/README.md

 	               return element location and size

   ---------------------------------------------------------Drop_Down-----------------------------------------

-              1 single select drop down 2 multi select drop down
+              1 single select drop down  1  Bootstrap Drop Down 2 multi select drop down   2  hidden Drop Down
-               - select class used to handle drop down list
+               - select class used to handle drop down list Select b = new Select(element);
-               - for selecting element we have 3 option -select class only used when the dropdown list created using select tag
+	       - select class only used when the dropdown list created using select tag
+               - for selecting element we have 3 option
-               - using click regular method handle drop down wegn select tag not present 1 selectbyindex()---->void
+               - using click regular method handle drop down when select tag not present
+	       - other than select tag that drop down are BootStrap and hidden drop down 1 selectbyindex()---->void
 	                       Select b = new Select(element);
 		               b.selectByIndex(3);
 	   2 selectbyvalue()--->void
-                              if value is attribut not in tag we cant use this method b.selectByValue("search-alias=amazon-devices");
+                              if value  attribut not in tag we cant use this method b.selectByValue("search-alias=amazon-devices");
           3 selectByVisibleText()----->void
 	                              select by visible text pass the text which is visibe in dropdown